-But those with fair skin, those who work outside for long hours, and those with a less than adequate diet will benefit from using sun protection outside.
+But those with fair skin, those who work outside or spend time in the garden for long hours, and those with a less than adequate diet will benefit from using sun protection outside.
 Those under 18 should also be protected when they are out in the sun.
 Skin that is repeatedly damaged by sunburn is more susceptible to skin cancer later in life.

 DIY Sun Protection